 done.
 The major and minor axes of the beam should be in the same

 units as the two axes.
-This means if SCALE
+This means if SCALE is set

 to anything but 1, then they should both be in the same units